Rurouni Kenshin: Restoration: Reception

 The artwork was praised by ICv2 for how Watsuki handles fight scenes among side other details.
 Douresseaux liked Watsuki's character designs, most notably Kenshin's describing it as "colorful" among other "misfits".
 Silverman praised how Watsuki's art in general has improved ever since his previous Buso Renkin making the characters more attractive than the original manga alongside other backgrounds as well perform better fight scenes.
 Manga News found the character designs appealing, citing mostly the Western based, due to how distinctive they are despite franchise' older origins.

 In Japan, the manga was well received, with the second volume reaching 82,898 sales.
 Similarly, the manga appeared in The New York Times sales from North America.
+Both Watsuki and the editorial staff were surprised by how well-received Act Zero was by readers and how high it ranked in the reader surveys.
+The chapter was later adapted into episodes 20 and 21 of the 2023 Rurouni Kenshin anime series.